nikogura/gomason/README.md

 ### Signing

-Configuration related to signing.
+User specific configuration information related to signing.
 Supported configuration keys:

-* program
+#### Program

+The program used to sign your binaries.
+Set here it overrides any setting in ```metadata.json```

 example: